adrebot09/UNI-HUB/README.md

 | **Power Mode** | USB Bus-Powered |
 | **PCB Layers** | 2 Layers |
 | **CAD Software** | EasyEDA Pro |

+All the files required for producton of the pcb is included Gerber Files can be directly exported to any PCB manufacturing service to be replicated The schematics is also provided
+Pick and Place and BOM files are also included.